mohamadanasfattoum/new-simple-E-commerce-Shop/PROJECT_DOCUMENTATION.md

 - `migrations/`: Tracks database schema changes.
 - `manage.py`: Django's command-line utility.

+## Models Update

+### Stock Model
+- **Fields**:
+  - `quantity`: IntegerField to store the stock quantity.
+  - `last_updated`: DateTimeField to track the last update time.
+  - `products`: ManyToManyField linking multiple products to a stock.

+### Product Model
+- **Fields**:
+  - `name`: CharField for the product name.
+  - `short_description`: TextField for a brief description.
+  - `description`: TextField for a detailed description.
+  - `price`: DecimalField for the product price.
+  - `stock`: OneToOneField linking the product to a single stock instance.

+These updates enhance the relationship between products and stock, allowing for more flexible inventory management.

 ## Setup Instructions

 1. Clone the repository and navigate to the project directory.